steog88/PhysBiblio/README.md

 ```
 python3.8 /path/to/PhysBiblio.exe
 ```

+If you use MacOS, you may have problems with the menus when executing `PhysBiblio.exe`.
+If that is the case, try unfocusing the main window and then focusing it back, or run the `PhysBiblio.exe` executable with `pythonw` instead of regular python, for example: `pythonw PhysBiblio.exe`.

 You may want to create a menu shortcut to PhysBiblio.
 In Ubuntu, you can simply create a new file `/your/home/.local/share/applications/PhysBiblio.desktop` with the editor of your choice, and insert the following lines: